AquaticEcoDynamics/Peel_ARC/Data/Benthic Macroinvertebrate/README.md

 <p align="center">
-  <strong>Figure.</strong> Map of the sites at which benthic macroinvertebrates were sampled across the Peel-Harvey Estuary in winter 2017 and summer 2018.
+  <strong>Figure 1.</strong> Map of the sites at which benthic macroinvertebrates were sampled across the Peel-Harvey Estuary in winter 2017 and summer 2018.
 Sites have been colour-coded by their RAP sediment condition class (green, Good; yellow, Fair; red, Poor).
 </p>